Perlman Lung Mechanics Lab

 •Postdoctoral training in pulmonary physiology, Physiology & Cellular Biophysics and Pulmonary Division, Department of Medicine, Columbia University

-Doctoral student: Charul Singh
+Doctoral student: Charul Singh, M.E.

 •B.S., Biomedical Engineering, Arizona State University